-Heather Saunders (Dean of Libraries and Archives) is presenting "Get Ready to Get Cancelled, Mistah: Valuing and Supplementing Criticism Lite" in the Fandom After #MeToo/BalanceTonPorc symposium at the University of Chicago in Paris, with a focus on recent sexual assault awareness programming at Acadia.
+Heather Saunders (Dean of Libraries and Archives) is presenting "'Get Ready to Get Cancelled, Mistah:' Valuing and Supplementing Criticism Lite" in the Fandom After #MeToo/BalanceTonPorc symposium at the University of Chicago in Paris, with a focus on recent sexual assault awareness programming at Acadia.

 Anthony Pash (Academic Librarian) will take a one-year sabbatical starting July 1.
 Ann Smith (Academic Librarian) returns from sabbatical July 1, and Patricia Townsend (Archivist) returns from an extended sabbatical on August 1.
 Deborah Hemming (Academic Librarian) returns from leave June 1.
 Maggie Neilson (Academic Librarian, currently on sabbatical) will take a one-year leave starting July 1.
 Britanie Wentzell returns from leave December 1.
-Nicole Marcoux (Librarian) resumes her contract on July 1 and Agnieszka Hayes (Academic Librarian) resumes her contract on August 1.
-Access assistants Gryphon Clark and Jodie Walker have accepted positions at other institutions.
+Nicole Marcoux (Librarian) resumes her contract on July 1 and Agnieszka Hayes (Academic Librarian) resumes her contract on July 1 and Agnieszka Hayes (Academic Librarian) resumes her contract institutions.